Installing using Intune on Win

 , and use it to prepare the .intunewin

-package with this command modified for version:
+package with this PowerShell command modified for version:

 The application deployment process is standard and similar to any other application